anzory/vscode-gppl-support/README.md

 ## Release Notes

-### 1.6.6
+### 1.6.7

-- Added support for array parsing.
+- Upgrade to the latest versions of the libraries used.
-- VSCode engine version updated.
+- VSCode engine version updated to 1.74.0.

 ---